ronny-rentner/ultraimport/readme.md

 ## Quickstart

-You can find this quickstart example and others in the [examples/working/](/examples/working) folder.
+Note: You can find this quickstart example and others in the [examples/working/](/examples/working) folder.

 The [quickstart](/examples/working/quickstart/) folder looks like this:
 ```